Aptimex/pavlov-mod-manager/README.md

 3. Now enter any name for the token (eg. Pavlov), choose Read from the dropdown, and press the + button
 4. "TOKEN CREATED" will appear and you can copy that token using the copy button on the left side of the text field

+There's also a `SETTINGS.json` file that contains a few things you can tweak, including the folder where your mods are location if they aren't in the default location.
+For most people the defaults should be fine.

-Then run `python ./update.py` and select what your want to do from the prompts.
+Run `python ./update.py` and select what your want to do from the prompts.
 An example of what this looks like is provided below.
 ```
 PS C:\Users\USERNAME\git\pavlov-mod-manager> .\update.py
 Select an operation (default is 1):